 Maybe, I thought, I could do something to change that.
 Maybe I could surround myself with inspiration, wit, humor, and feeling.
 Maybe I could investigate the mythology around these magical teachers and simultaneously provide an open space for people to tell 1st-person stories from the front lines.

-This site is my attempt to make sense of what happened yesterday and years ago, to work with others to reshape the myth in some small way.
+This site is my attempt to make sense of what happened yesterday and years ago, to work with other educators to reshape the myth in some small way.
 Because despite everything being bad, good stuff happens.
-Superstars fly through ink cartridge dust every day.
-This is not some footprints in the sand allegory.
+Superstar teachers fly through clouds of ink cartridge dust every day.
+And the story of teaching is not some footprints in the sand allegory.

 This is real magical teaching.